Foundation Ipsen | Advancing Scientific Knowledge & Research

 Alert Icon

-Fondation Ipsen also partnered with UCSF to develop an interdisciplinary online symposium on innovation in rare diseases.
+• Partnering with UCSF to develop an interdisciplinary online symposium on innovation in rare diseases.
 This program connected patients to Biotech, and support international collaborations.
-With subsequent broadcasting on YouTube and Facebook, the initiative reached an audience of over 10 million viewers.
+The initiative reached an audience of over 10 million viewers.

 The Fondation Ipsen leadership team